British Go Congress

 The main Go tournament is the two-day British Open.
 Three rounds are played on each of Saturday and Sunday, with one hour each time limits and sufficient overtime to allow it to be A-Class.
 A variety of top UK and foreign players have won it over the years, Matthew Macfadyen being the top winner with ten victories.
 As is run on the McMahon system, the top players compete for the British Open title and others lower down compete with players about their own level for prizes based on achieving, say, 5 or 6 wins.
 There are regularly more than 60 players in this tournament and, when held in a central location, it has sometimes had more than one hundred players.
 The top players also compete for points towards selection for the Korea Prime Minister's Cup international tournament and it is the last chance to score points in the Stacey Grand Prix.

-The main reason for holding a weekend gather, however, is to provide a Go event that will attract sufficient players who can attend the Annual General Meeting of the British Go Association.
-This is always held on the Saturday evening at the tournament venue and is often as short as one hour to allow plenty of time for socialising and casual game-playing during the rest of Saturday evening.
+The main reason for holding a weekend gather, however, was until 2019 to provide a Go event that will attract sufficient players who can attend the Annual General Meeting of the British Go Association.
+This was always held on the Saturday evening at the tournament venue and was often as short as one hour to allow plenty of time for socialising and casual game-playing during the rest of Saturday evening.
+From 2020 the AGM moved online on a date not fixed to the Congress.

 Check the calendar for the date and location of the next British Go Congress.
 It is usually held just before or after Easter so it falls outside of term time.